 Published in the September 2010 issue of Today’s Hospitalist

 CONFUSED ABOUT HOW TO CODE a readmission or whether to wait until a patient is discharged to bill for your services?
-Those are just two of the questions I’ve received this month from readers.
+Questions on coding for consults and readmissions are just two of the questions I’ve received this month from readers.
 Read on for my advice.

 Today’s Hospitalist’s Coding articles provide hospitalist physicians the practical tips they need to thoroughly document their services and maximize their reimbursements.